-I know—running a business takes a lot of time, especially when you’re just starting.
+I know—running a business takes time, especially when you’re just starting.
 But life is short (seriously), and let’s always remember what this is all about: enjoyment.
 One of the easiest common small business to make is to work too much.
 The smartest business owners I know make it a point to take vacations.
 They relax on Fridays during the summer or take a few weeks on an island during the cold weather.
 They’re never completely out of touch, but they go away to think and to relax and to re-energize themselves.
 That way, they can come back rested and ready to take on the challenges of running a business.
 Work to live—don’t live to work.

 19. Don’t stop taking opportunities to learn.

 Vacation is important, but learning is even more important.
 That’s why many successful leaders I know oftentimes combine both.
 They travel to conferences and seminars.
 They read books, watch webinars, and listen to podcasts to better develop themselves personally.
 They’re always up for talking to other people who can teach them a thing or two (and they’re happy to pass along their knowledge to students and people they mentor as well).
 Go to your industry meetings.
 Attend events.
 Walk over burning coals.
 Do whatever you need to do—regularly—to assure that you not only grow as a businessperson but also as a human being.
 Ignoring education will pave a quick road to decline.

 20. Finally, don’t lose sight of why you’re doing this.